-4.5 magnitude earthquake shakes Bay Area
+4.4 magnitude earthquake shakes Bay Area

 The earthquake hit at 2:39 a.m. local time (5:39 a.m.
 ET), jolting the densely populated San Francisco Bay Area.

-The epicenter was near the Berkeley-Oakland border, and the shaking was felt throughout the Bay Area.
+The epicenter was near the Berkeley-Oakland boundary, and the shaking was felt throughout the Bay Area.
 The depth of the earthquake was about 8 miles, according to the USGS.

 The Hayward Fault passes through Berkeley and extends through several cities on the east side of the Bay Area.